 Holiday greeting cards with the children's heartfelt photos of "hope" will be available at Thanksgiving.
 Thanks to the generosity of Chevrolet and it's dealers, 100 percent of the proceeds will benefit the shelters and facilities in each city.

-As part of "Pictures of Hope", Linda Solomon provided a photo tutorial at each of the ten locations.
+As part of "Pictures of Hope", Linda Solomon provided a photo tutorial at each of the thirteen locations.
 At the conclusion of the tutorial, the children were surprised with cameras and given their first photo assignment as young photojournalists: capture their "hopes and dreams" on film.
-The children in all ten cities are ages 6-13 and will celebrate their "Pictures of Hope" at Meet The Young Artist Receptions during November and December.
+The children in all thirteen cities are ages 6-13 and will celebrate their "Pictures of Hope" at Meet The Young Artist Receptions during November and December.

 Holiday Cards from all 12 Pictures of Hope cities are now available.
 Each city has a set of 15 cards, with a sample card from each below.
 Contact the organization listed below the card to order your set!